 Field Name Туре Reset value Description [8] TFSEN RW 0x0 Test failed signal enable.
 Controls the behavior of the TF signal.
-For more information, see E.4 Execution control and status signals on page Appx-E-139.
+For more information, see E.4 Execution control and status signals on page Appx-E-137.
 The values can be: 0b0 TF signal is held LOW 0b1 TF signal is equal to the value of the TF bit [7] TF RW 0x0 Test failed status bit.
-The values can be: Øb0 Test has not failed Øb1 Test has failed TF is automatically set to 1 if a data comparison in the test program fails.
+The values can be: 0b0 Test has not failed 0b1 Test has failed TF is automatically set to 0b1 if a data comparison in the test program fails.
 TF can only be cleared to 0 by software.
-[6] TESEN RW 0×0 Test ended signal enable.
+[6] TESEN RW 0x0 Test ended signal enable.
 Controls the behavior of the TE signal.
-For more information, see E.4 Execution control and status signals on page Appx-E-139.
-The values can be: 0b0 TE signal is held LOW 0b1 TE signal is equal to the value of the TE bit [5] ТЕ RW 0×0 Test ended status bit.
-The values can be: Øb0 Test has not ended Øb1 Test has ended TE is automatically set to 1 when the execution stop event occurs.
-For more information, see Resume event on page 4-48.
-TE can only be cleared to 0 by software [4 STOPF RW 0x0 [3] EXECO RW 0x0 Execute once.
-This bit has the following functions: ØbØ Execute once mode is disabled Øb1 Execute once mode is enabled If EXECO is Øb1 and an instruction is executed with a LOOP-Last OP field value, the PEEN bit is automatically cleared to 0 and the TE bit is set to 1.
+For more information, see E.4 Execution control and status signals on page Appx-E-137.
+The values can be: 0b0 TE signal is held LOW 0b1 TE signal is equal to the value of the TE bit [5] TE RW 0x0 Test ended status bit.
+The values can be: 0b0 Test has not ended 0b1 Test has ended TE is automatically set to 1 when the execution stop event occurs.
+For more information, see Resume event on page 4-46.
+TE can only be cleared to 0 by software [4 STOPF RW 0x0 Stop on failure.
+This bit causes execution to stop when a failure is detected and can take any of the following values: ØbØ Stop on failure mode is disabled Øb1 Stop on failure mode is enabled When STOPF is Øb1 and a data check in the test program fails, the PEEN bit is automatically cleared to ØbØ and the TF bit is set to Øb1, halting execution at the current instruction.
+The TE bit is not changed in this case.
+As data checks occur concurrently with program execution, the value of the PC depends on the instructions that follow the failing read and the value of the PMC100_MCR.PD value.
+For more information, see 4.6 MBISTOLCFG output register, PMC100_CFGR on page 4-50.
+The PMC100_RPR register can be used to determine which read transaction failed.
+For more information, see 4.11 Read pipeline register, PMC100_RPR on page 4-59 [3] EXECO RW 0x0 Execute once.
+This bit has the following functions: Øb0 Execute once mode is disabled Øb1 Execute once mode is enabled If EXECO is Øb1 and an instruction is executed with a LOOP-Last OP field value, the PEEN bit is automatically cleared to 0 and the TE bit is set to 1.
 Therefore, this causes instructions to be executed only once.

 Field Name Туре Reset value Description [2] TCSEN RW 0x0 Test continue signal enable.
 The TC input signal can cause a Resume event.
 TCSEN can be used to enable Suspend events.
-This bit has the following functions: Øb0 TC signal is ignored Ob1 Enable TC input signal For more information, see Resume event on page 4-48 and Suspend event on page 4-48 For more information, see E.4 Execution control and status signals on page Appx-E-139
+This bit has the following functions: Øb0 TC signal is ignored Ob1 Enable TC input signal For more information, see Resume event on page 4-46 and Suspend event on page 4-46 For more information, see E.4 Execution control and status signals on page Appx-E-137